cryptomegabyte/ali-kayani-opensource/python/articles/unpacking/README.md

 ```

-It's quite simple to merge dictionries as you can see from the above example.
+It's quite simple to merge dictionaries as you can see from the above example.